ktg-123/BugBook/README.md

 - `$ npm install` .
 All frontend dependencies are installed.

 4. Migrate Files
+- `$ cd ../assignment`
-- `$ cd ../assignment`.In settings.py make changes to appropiate username and password for Email.
+- In settings.py make changes to appropiate username and password for Email and also for the MYSQL database enter the user and password .
 - `$ cd ..`
 - `$ python3 manage.py makemigrations`
 - `$ python3 manage.py migrate`
 5. Start the Backend Server
+- `$ sudo systemctl start redis`
 - `$ python3 manage.py runserver`
 6. Start the frontend server
 - `$ cd frontend`